Node Setup

 Section titled “Troubleshooting”Common startup issues

-Sync stalls — If block height stops advancing, check your network connection and firewall rules.
-Ensure ports 8084 (UDP) and 8085 (TCP) are reachable from the public internet.
-Restarting the node usually resolves transient stalls.
+df -hand plan for expansion.
+Running out mid-sync corrupts state. - Checkpoint height stops advancing: check your network connection and firewall rules.
+Ensure consensus and P2P ports are reachable.
+Restarting usually resolves transient stalls.